Journey through northern China from Beijing to Shanghai

-5. Please note that in witner months (Nov, Dec, Jan and Feb), we won't stay in the guesthouse at the Great Wall due to insufficient heating there.
-In those months, we'll visit the Great Wall on a day tour and stay in Beijing instead.
+5. In winter months (Nov, Dec, Jan and Feb), we may not stay in the guesthouse at the Great Wall due to insufficient heating there.
+In those months, we will either visit the Great Wall on a day tour from Beijing or stay at a hotel nearby.

 6. Please note that Jinshanling Great Wall is being renovated at the moment and is said to be open in November , 2017.
 Should the Jinshanling Great Wall remain closed in 2018 with no clear due date to open, we will reroute to another section of the Great Wall for the overnight stay and trekking.